Letter from America (song): Recording and release

 The song was later recorded, as a single, in a fuller arrangement with producer Gerry Rafferty, and became a hit in November 1987, peaking at No. 2 and No. 3 on the Irish Singles Chart and UK Singles Chart in November 1987 and December 1987 respectively.
 The single was released in 7", 12", and 10" versions.

 The 10" vinyl single of the song featured an unusual double groove pressing, with the two versions—acoustic and orchestral—interwoven on the same side of the disc, so that placing the needle on the record would result in a random playing of one or the other version.

 In popular culture

 The song appears in the 1991 film The Commitments, playing in the background at a wedding, and also in the 2013 film Sunshine On Leith, along with several other Proclaimers songs.

 In February 2014, the song was parodied by Scottish Labour Party leader Johann Lamont during a session of First Minister's Questions after the savings and investment business Standard Life said it might leave Scotland if the country voted to separate from the United Kingdom.
 The Reid brothers (who are themselves both vocal supporters of Scottish independence and the Scottish National Party) subsequently issued a statement criticising Lamont for "distorting our song as part of Labour's anti-independence cabal with the Tories".

+In May 2026, Scottish indie rock band Gallus made a punk rock cover version of the song in celebration of Scotland's qualification for 2026 FIFA World Cup.
+The track gained attention after footage of the band performing it live at a sold-out show at McChuills in Glasgow was uploaded online, prompting fan demand for an official release via Marshall Records.